 Which schedule of reinforcement is most effective?

 The best reinforcement schedule depends on the situation.
-Continuous reinforcement is often best when a response is first being established.
-Partial reinforcement is a good choice during later stages in order to avoid satiation from over-rewarding the behavior or extinction when the reward is withdrawn.
+Continuous reinforcement is often best when a response is first established.
+Partial reinforcement is a good choice during later stages to avoid satiation from over-rewarding the behavior or extinction when the reward is withdrawn.
 Variable-ratio schedules tend to lead to the highest and steadiest rate of response.

 Gambling is an example of which schedule of reinforcement?